-The hedge funds vs. mutual funds debate can be made simple with a clear understanding of the key similarities and differences between the two types of funds.
-Once you understand the basics, you can decide if hedge funds or mutual funds are best for your personal investment objectives.
+Once you understand these and other basics, you can decide if hedge funds or mutual funds are best for your personal investment objectives.

 When investing in hedge funds or mutual funds, investors do not choose the securities in the portfolio; a manager or management team selects the securities.
 Hedge funds are usually actively-managed, which means that the manager or management team can use discretion is the security selection and the timing of trades.
 Mutual funds can be actively managed or passively managed.
 If it is the latter, the mutual fund manager does not use discretion in security selection or the timing of trades; they simply match the holdings with that of a benchmark index, such as the S&P 500.

 Although hedge funds and mutual funds have certain limitations on investing, such as minimum initial investment, hedge funds are not as accessible to the mainstream investor as mutual funds.
 For example, some hedge funds require that the investor have a minimum net worth of $1 million or they may have minimum initial investments that are much higher than mutual funds.
-Some mutual funds have minimum initial investments as low as $100 and none of them have net worth requirements.
+Some mutual funds will accept any amount of initial investment, and none of them have net worth requirements.

 Hedge funds typically have much higher expenses than mutual funds.
 For example, hedge funds often have expenses that exceed 2.00%, whereas most mutual funds have expenses that are 1.00% or below.
 Also, hedge funds may also take a cut of the profits before passing them along to the investors.